Chapter 9 Leaving Home

 “Shit, you better come to the Council meeting, Sammie!”

-A new day dawned, sort of.
-It was artificial because they were away from Earth, rushing through outer space.
-The Council Meeting was scheduled to begin two hours into the day, a very early eight o’clock.
 The primary monitor in the Council Room started to fill in, with each biome’s Governors and City Council representatives, then the Generals of the Air Force, Space Force, the Marine Corps, Fleet Admirals of the Navy, and Coast Guard.
-Their presence was not just superfluous, but a stark reminder of the gravity of the situation.
-The armed forces were now active, their involvement crucial in the wake of the Mayone betrayal and Hagor attacks.
+Their presence was not just superfluous but a stark reminder of the gravity of the situation.
+The armed forces were now active, and their involvement was crucial in the wake of the Mayone betrayal and Hagor attacks.
 It was anticipated they would have more involvement as they approached Rhea.

 “Here is the A.I. that resided in my house,” she pointed to the cube on her table.
 “Andrew admitted he opened the gate to allow the woman from outside Mesaland in during the Launch countdown and hiding her until today.”